There's a Tropical Storm Don, but it's not a political jab

 That's because storm names are preapproved and reused regularly, according to the National Oceanic and Atmospheric Administration.

-The United States first began using female names for storms in 1953, and then added male names in 1979 when identifying the ones that formed in the Atlantic.
-The World Meteorological Organization is the entity that decides names — and there is already a list of male and female ones that are used every six years.
+The United States first began using female names for storms in 1953, and then added male names in 1979 when identifying the ones that form in the Atlantic.
+The World Meteorological Organization is the entity that decides names — and there are already six lists of male and female ones that are rotated every year.

 Storms in a single season are named by going through the alphabet, beginning with the letter A, and alternating between female and male.